rust-lang/rust/text/0000-kinds-of-allocators.md

    client to provide more contextual information about the OOM condition)?

- * Does `AllocError::is_transient` belong in this version of the API, or should we wait to add it later?
-(I originally suspected that libstd data types would want to make use of it, which would means we should add it.
-However, in the absence of a concrete example stdlib type that would use it, we may be better off removing `fn is_transient` from this API (instead specifying that allocators with such transient failures will block (i.e. loop and retry internally), with the expectation that if a need for such an allocator does arise, we will then represent the API extension via a different trait (perhaps an extension trait of `Allocator`).

- * On that note, if we remove the `fn is_transient` method, should we get rid of the `AllocError` bound entirely?
+ * Should we get rid of the `AllocError` bound entirely?
 Is the given set of methods actually worth providing to all generic clients?

    (Keeping it seems very low cost to me; implementors can always opt to use the `MemoryExhausted` error type, which is cheap.
 But my intuition may be wrong.)

  * Do we need `Allocator::max_size` and `Allocator::max_align` ?

  * Should default impl of `Allocator::max_align` return `None`, or is